AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 The `new` method creates a Set that employs a specific note type.
 When a new Set is created, it initially contains no notes.

-In the following example, we define a set whose underlying note type is `Card`:
+In the following example, we define a set whose underlying note type is `CardNote`:

 #include_code state_vars-Set /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust